 TRAINING SESSIONS AND SUPPORT

-The TEL team offer a number of ‘live’ training sessions and events throughout the year.
-If the dates and times are not suitable, see our comprehensive list of pre-planned sessions, which you can book at any time.
+The TEL team offer a training sessions throughout the year.
+See our comprehensive list of pre-planned sessions, which you can book at any time.

-We will also be putting in place some general drop-ins for any Moodle or TEL related questions you may have.
+We will also be putting in place some general drop-ins for any Moodle or TEL related questions you may have (when government guidance changes).

 Our Online Learning and Teaching Support Teams space is a fantastic space where teaching staff can ask questions and share ideas with others.
 Have you joined yet?